lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     organized, hierarchical denominations.
-Within this framework, Hood and Williamson recovered serpent handling's place in the early Church of God and tabulated the frequency of its citations in the church's early publications, such as The Church of God Evangel.
+Within this framework, Hood and Williamson recovered serpent handling's place in the early Church of God and tabulated the frequency of its citations in the church's early publications, such as *The Church of God Evangel*.
     Thus, they established the church's initial embrace of serpent handling, recorded the data indicating the rise and fall of the practice, and explained the subsequent rejection of the handling.